What's Trending With Tiles

 The Vermont, on display at World of Homes, The Surrounds

-Terrazzo tiles are making a resurgence in to 2018 and beyond.
+Terrazzo tiles are really making a resurgence.
 Made using a combination of stone, cement or resin, terrazzo is hugely popular for its organic look.
 Stone tiles such as Marwari limestone are featuring heavily in bathrooms, helping to strike the right notes of tranquility and restfulness.

 Since these tiles follow a natural pattern, every tile looks unique.
 This means they conceal dust and dirt, making them an ideal low-maintenance option for high-traffic areas.

 Plantation Homes’ Cosham Studio Manager Di Gaffney said “We are really seeing more natural variations and unique imperfections that natural products have to offer.
-In 2018, it’s really about embracing these imperfections and demonstrating confidence in showcasing the beauty of variations of tone, shade, and design”.
+It’s really about embracing these imperfections and demonstrating confidence in showcasing the beauty of variations of tone, shade, and design”.

 The Provence on display at Arise at Rochedale